CloudKMonet/C-Projects/README.md

 of the Coffee Order App.
 But I enjoy the To-Do List app- a fun way to play with calling methods.

 ## In Progress...
-* The next project to be added in this console app category should be a small tip calculator. -> Completed

-BTW...A new repository will be added for my C# web apps.